Trauma and Post-Traumatic

 SIGNS AND SYMPTOMS OF POST-TRAUMATIC STRESS DISORDER

-Though the following are experienced by nearly everyone at some point in their lives, those with PTSD suffer from all or most of these constantly for a month or more:
+The following symptoms are experienced, to some degree, by a majority of people at some point in their lives.
+However, those with PTSD suffer from all or most of these symptoms consistently for a month or more: